1/ Billy’s story

 An unexpected stay in the NICU

-I was induced at 37 weeks for severe gestational hypertension.
+I was induced at 37 weeks for severe gestational hypertension that was bordering on preeclampsia.
 Everything is a bit of a blur but, when it was time to push, there were about ten people in the room: a NICU team, a few nurses, and two OBs.
-Robbie was born at six in the morning.
+Billy was born at six in the morning.
 He took longer to cry than my first son.
 When he finally did, it was such a relief.
 He was placed on my chest and I kept saying “you’re breathing so well, you’re breathing so well”.
+I was only able to hold him for a few minutes but it meant the world.

-When I went to see him in the NICU though, an hour later, he was already struggling.
+When I went to see him in the NICU, an hour later, he was already in respiratory failure and on breathing support.
 He’d been put on a CPAP machine because his breathing was too fast (tachypnea) and too shallow.
-His chest was sucking in dramatically with every breath.
+His chest was sucking in dramatically with every breath and he was making grunting noises.
+Tests also showed that he had persistent pulmonary hypertension of the newborn (PPHN).

-At first, the medical team thought this was likely transient tachypnea of the newborn.
-But when that window passed, it looked more like respiratory distress syndrome.
-Robbie was given surfactant, but this didn’t improve his breathing.
-By the third day of life the decision was made to intubate.
+By the third day of life his condition was still deteriorating so the decision was made to intubate.
 Leaving the hospital without my baby, seeing him declining, nobody knowing exactly what was wrong: that week was the hardest and most painful of my life.
-Because of the breathing tube, not to mention all the wires and lines attached to him, it took about four or five people to move him and, when they did, Robbie would become very distressed.
-To not be able to hold Robbie was incredibly painful.
+Because of the breathing tube, not to mention all the wires and lines attached to him, it took about four or five people to move him and, when they did, Billy would become very distressed.
+To not be able to hold Billy was incredibly painful.
 It went against all your instincts as a brand new mom.
 Leaving the hospital each evening without him, it felt like part of my body was missing.

-Robbie in the NICU at Stanford Children’s Hospital at 6 days old
+Billy in the NICU at 6 days old.

 Recovery and surgery

-At the end of that first week, results came back showing that Robbie had a severe case of pneumonia.
+At the end of that first week, results came back showing that Billy’s respiratory failure was complicated by him having developed severe pneumonia.
 He started responding to targeted antibiotics and, at just over a week old, he was extubated back to the CPAP machine.
-In total Robbie spent three weeks in the NICU.
+In total Billy spent three weeks in the NICU.
 He was sent home with a feeding tube but was stable enough to wait three months for the surgery with Dr Faraz Khan and Dr Marisa Schwab at Stanford Children’s Hospital.
-Robbie had an extralobar BPS, which means the lesion was not actually part of the lungs at all.
-The whole time his healthy lower left lobe had been hidden behind the lesion.
-The surgery only took 45 minutes: they removed the BPS and Robbie was able to keep all his lung tissue.
+Billy had an extralobar BPS, which means the lesion was not actually part of the lungs at all.
+The whole time his healthy lower left lobe had been squished and compressed by the lesion.
+The surgery only took 45 minutes: they removed the BPS (which ended up being around 0.7 CVR at the time of surgery) and Billy was able to keep all his lung tissue.
+The healthy lower left lobe expanded quickly to fill the space left behind by the BPS.
 After everything we’d been through, in the end the surgery was the easiest and least stressful part!

 Moving forwards

-It was a long road from the moment of diagnosis to get to where we are now, but Robbie is doing great today.
+It was a long road from the moment of diagnosis to get to where we are now, but Billy is doing great today.
 He likes mashed avocado, kisses on the cheek, blowing raspberries, eating his toes, and hanging out with his big brother.
 We are so grateful for the expertise of the medical team at Stanford and the compassionate care everyone showed us from the diagnosis, throughout the pregnancy, at the birth, during those painful weeks in the NICU, and to the end of his surgery.
-We are starting to put this whole ordeal behind us and focus on a bright, happy and healthy future with Robbie.
+We are starting to put this whole ordeal behind us and focus on a bright, happy and healthy future with Billy.
+There is so much left to learn about congenital lung malformations, especially how and why they contribute to some babies being symptomatic at birth and extra vulnerable, like Billy.

 Previous